David Brekalo

-David Brekalo (born 3 December 1998) is a Slovenian footballer who plays as a centre-back for Norwegian Eliteserien club Viking FK.
+David Brekalo (born 3 December 1998) is a Slovenian professional footballer who plays as a centre-back or left-back for Major League Soccer club Orlando City and the Slovenia national team.

 Club career

+Bravo

-Brekalo is a youth product of NK Bravo, where he began his football career in 2007.
-He made his Slovenian PrvaLiga debut for the club on 14 July 2019 in a game against Olimpija Ljubljana.
+Brekalo is a youth product of Bravo, where he began his football career in 2007.
+He made his Slovenian PrvaLiga debut for the club on 14 July 2019, in a game against Olimpija Ljubljana.

+Viking

 In January 2021, he was linked to Swedish club Malmö FF.
 On 11 August 2021, he instead joined Norwegian club Viking FK, signing a three-and-a-half-year contract.
 He made his debut only four days later, in a 3–2 win against Molde, where he scored the winning goal in added time.
 On 28 November 2021, he received a red card for pushing teammate Patrik Gunnarsson in the final minutes of a 3–2 win against Kristiansund.

+Orlando City

+On 8 February 2024, Brekalo signed with Orlando City.
+The transfer fee was approximately $2.5 million.
+He made his Orlando City debut on 24 February, against CF Montréal.
+He scored his first goal for the club on 13 April against D.C.
+United.

+On 15 May 2025, Brekalo was named to the Team of the Matchday for providing two assists in a 3–1 victory over Charlotte FC a day earlier.

 International career

-On 26 March 2022, Brekalo made his international debut for Slovenia in a 1–1 draw against Croatia.
+Brekalo made his international debut for Slovenia on 26 March 2022 in a 1–1 draw against Croatia.

+He was included in Slovenia's 26-man roster for UEFA Euro 2024.